CodeZephyr91/BugHunt-Solutions/ISSUES.md

 If a valid title is not there in the req body, then a status of 400 must be returned along with an appropriate message

 ## 10. Check for missing Tasks for a given user in '/tasks' route
-In case usertasks for a given user is empty an appropraite response error message along with status 404 must be returned
+In case usertasks for a given user is empty an appropriate response error message along with status 404 must be returned

 ## 11. Explicit status for successful response in '/tasks' route
 Explicit status of 200 OK must be sent for successful response